 - Fracture blisters: Blisters pop up near the zone of the broken bone, similar to a second degree burn, making it difficult to splint or cast the area.

-Why You Should Choose Our Workers’ Comp Lawyer For Your Bone Fracture Injury
+Why You Should Choose Our Lawyers For Your Bone Fracture Injury

 If you were injured while performing your job duties, you have a right to seek benefits through workers’ compensation.
 Although this should be a simple process, many people who try it on their own are devastated to find out they have to fight just to get the benefits that are part of their job.
 Workers’ compensation insurance companies are entities that are focused upon profits, which can include reducing the value of your claim or denying it altogether.

 Don’t be a victim of this common insurance company practice – let our professional team get to work for you.
 We will aggressively pursue every possible form of compensation that could be available.
 With years of success in workers’ comp law in North Carolina and two Board Certified Specialists in workers’ compensation law on our team, you can be confident that your case is in good hands.
 Connect with us by phone, or use our online injury evaluation form.
-We are ready to help you now – call us.
+We are ready to help you now – call our workers compensation lawyers TODAY.